 What causes histrionic personality disorder?

 The cause is not completely known.
+Both genetics (inherited traits) and childhood events may contribute.
 Some people with histrionic personality disorder have come from families where personality disorders are common.
 Some experienced abuse, trauma or neglect during their childhood.
 Some come from normal and happy families.

 A diagnosis of histrionic personality disorder can only be made in an adult, not a child, and should be made only by a psychiatrist or clinical psychologist who gets to know the person over a period of time.